Morgana-S/horizonvault/README.md

 ## Features

+**Please Note:** Some of the features displayed in the below screenshots may not reflect the current state of the site due to changes in formatting.
+Features are still accurate to the original version of the site.

 ### Navigation Bar
 - Navigation Bar with fixed position at the top of the page.
 - Contains links to the following site pages: